MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

-Fig.~\ref{fig:method_diff_border}~\textbf{(a)} depicts the arrangement of $\bv$, $\bo$ and $\bv_o$.
-The derivatives of Eq.~\ref{eq:derivatives7} imply that increasing the UDF value at $\bv_o$ would push $\bv$ inwards and make the surface shrink, as shown in Fig.~\ref{fig:method_diff_border}~\textbf{(b)}.
-Conversely, decreasing $u_0$ extends the surface in the direction of $\bo$.
+which we use for all points $\bv$ on border edges.
+As shown in Fig.~\ref{fig:method_diff_border}, this implies that increasing the UDF value at $\bv_o$ would push $\bv$ inwards and make the surface shrink.
+Conversely, decreasing it extends the surface in the direction of $\bo$.